bennettslin/yearlings_bobtail_app/nav-field-notes.md

     * Upon nav section accessed.

 # Todo
-* Breakpoints should be in constants.js file.
-* Move appropriate methods to responsive helper file.

 * Animate toggling of one book to another
 * Collapsing nav should know dynamic widths.
 (Do this after figuring out how to animate toggling of one book to another.)